State-level BSL preemption lowers local breed-law risk, but lease language still matters.

 Care is available, but it is not especially cheap.
 Local pricing runs above the national baseline in our model, so routine visits and emergency care are more likely to feel expensive than in mid-cost markets.

 Housing and policy matter here too.
-Renters should budget for roughly $79 a month in added pet surcharges, which puts this market on the more expensive side of dog-friendly housing.
+Renters should budget for roughly $79 a month in added pet surcharges, which puts this market on the more expensive side of pet-accepting rentals.
 State-level preemption reduces the risk of city-by-city breed bans, which is especially relevant for pit bull-type dogs, rottweilers, and other commonly targeted breeds.

 Poway sits in sandiego County, and that local context matters because city-level pet friendliness often swings on county housing pressure, clinic supply, and climate.
 We estimate roughly 1.21 dog parks or off-leash areas serving the local market, which is one reason the community score lands at A. Moderate conditions drive the walking pattern here, with 27 very hot days and 0 very cold days in the annual weather window.